GoogleCloudPlatform/gke-networking-recipes/multi-cluster-gateway/multi-cluster-gateway-internal-bluegreen/README.md

 Before you get hands-on, let's look at some snippets of the various Custom Resources used in this recipe to understand what you'll be building.

 A `Gateway` resource represents a load balancing resource and its associated configuration.
-The following example references the `GatewayClass` of type `gke-l7-rilb-mc`, meaning the `Gateway` is a multi-cluster [Layer 7 load balancer on GCP](https://cloud.google.com/load-balancing/docs/l7-internal):
+The following example references the `GatewayClass` of type `gke-l7-rilb-mc`, meaning the `Gateway` is a multi-cluster [internal Layer 7 load balancer on GCP](https://cloud.google.com/load-balancing/docs/l7-internal):
 ```YAML
 kind: Gateway
 apiVersion: networking.x-k8s.io/v1alpha1